-Lost Goldmine Trail (West section) is a 5.2 mile out and back trail located near Apache Junction, AZ.
+Lost Goldmine Trail (West section) is a 5.2 mile out and back trail located near Apache Junction, Arizona.
 The trail is good for all skill levels and primarily used for hiking.

 Easy trail - inclines are gradual and few.
 Hiked here again today and did see a rattlesnake on the trail about 1/2 mile in.
 Tossed a stone near it and it quickly went into the bushes.